Inflation Calculator in Spain

 What is the difference between CPI and Inflation?

-Although used interchangeably, inflation is the economic phenomenon (price increase), while the CPI is the statistical tool used by the NSI to measure it.
+Although used interchangeably, inflation is the economic phenomenon (price increase), while the CPI is the statistical tool used by the INE to measure it.
 The CPI is based on a representative 'shopping basket' (food, energy, transport) of Spanish families.

 How to calculate accumulated CPI between two years?